Why Mary Alford and Robin Patchen Ensure Good Triumphs Over Evil in Their Books (Episode 71)

 Episode Cover

-On this episode of “The Romantic Side of Suspense,” my guest is multi-published author Lisa Carter, who likes to describe her romantic suspense novels...
+On this episode of “The Romantic Side of Suspense,” I’m chatting with Virginia Vaughan, a multi-published author of inspirational romantic suspense.
+Blessed to come...

 Listen